 With mortgage rates at or near record lows, you may be wondering if now is a good time to refinance.
 Heck, your neighbors just did and now they’re bragging about their shiny new low rate.

-The popular 30-year fixed-rate mortgage slipped to 3.93% this week, per Freddie Mac, slightly below the 4.16% average seen a year ago, and much better than the six-percent range seen years earlier.
+The popular 30-year fixed-rate mortgage slipped to 2.80% last week, per Freddie Mac, well below the 3.75% average seen a year ago, and much better than the 4-6% range seen years earlier.

 In other words, there’s a good chance you won’t be holding off from refinancing because interest rates are too high (unless you just recently refinanced).